 Asbestos Disposal (Not Removal) Is the Problem

-Your city and county may have different rules, but usually, there are no legal requirements pertaining to the removal of asbestos from your home.
-They only care about the proper disposal of the asbestos.
+Your city and county may have different rules, but usually, there are no requirements pertaining to the removal of asbestos from your home.
+Regulators only care about the proper disposal of the asbestos.
 Most dumpster companies don't allow asbestos in regular dumpsters.
-If you are going to rent a special dumpster just for asbestos make sure that the hauler is being completely honest with you, and not just telling you that it's an asbestos-friendly dumpster.
+If you are going to rent a special dumpster just for asbestos, make sure that the hauler is being completely honest with you, and not just telling you that it's an asbestos-friendly dumpster.
 If they get caught at the landfill improperly disposing of asbestos, the liability may reach back to you.
 Unfortunately, one indication that the asbestos dumpster may be legal is that it will cost several times more than a regular dumpster.

 They're Not a Likely Concern for Resale

 The East Coast is filled with houses sided in asbestos-cement shingles.
 If you do somehow end up with those shingles remaining on your house, it's unlikely that they will affect your sale.
 These shingles are a fact of life in that area and for houses built or remodeled in the early- and mid-20th century.

 Asbestos-cement shingles can be removed safely—without costly teams of abatement professionals.
 When you remove those shingles, they will either come off when you pull out the nails, require you to snap them off, or require you to cut them.
 Rarely, if ever, will they need to be cut, and cutting is the one activity that creates hazardous dust.

 Many state agencies even publish guidelines to help homeowners safely remove these shingles.
 Do due diligence in your research before you attempt to do this project on your own so you are fully prepared.

 Adding a Third Layer Is Difficult (Perhaps Impossible)